andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 4. When asked for VHD name and size, just hit enter (it will use default AzSHCI23H2_G2.vhdx and 127GB size)
 > Script will finish in few minutes.
 When done, press enter to close PowerShell window.
 Azure Stack HCI image will be created.
 ![Azure Stack HCI Parent Disk](images/AzureStackHCI-ParentDisk.png)

+### Expected Result

+Azure Stack HCI 23H2 image will be created in ParentDisks folder.
+Hydrating is done